 Complete unannounced preparedness exercises by EPA with DEC in high priority areas.

-This agreement is one in a series of actions taken by the Cuomo administration to safeguard New York's residents, communities, waterways and lands from potential serious incidents involving the increased shipment of volatile crude oil by rail or vessel in the state, including:
+This agreement is taken to safeguard New York's residents, communities, waterways and lands from potential serious incidents involving the increased shipment of volatile crude oil by rail or vessel in the state, including:

 - issued an Executive Order directing a comprehensive assessment of safety procedures and emergency response preparedness related to the shipment of crude oil;

 - written the Administrator of EPA about EPA's failure to update specific plans for response to oil spills in New York that are required by statute;

 - urged federal officials to: revise design specifications and expedite the phase-out of older, unsafe rail cars; implement more stringent standards to test crude oil; and review the routing of crude oil to ensure the most appropriate routes;

 - directed state agencies to implement an aggressive enforcement and inspection effort to better protect communities from train derailments carrying crude oil;

 - issued fines to companies that fail to comply with current state regulations related to derailments; and